zachmccabe/zachmccabe.github.io/now.md

 ### Longevity

-I've been using [Pleco](https://www.pleco.com) and Photo Mechanic for over a decade.
+I've been using [Pleco](https://www.pleco.com) Chinese dictionary and Photo Mechanic for over a decade.